dstanecki/dstanecki.github.io/_posts/2025-06-27-k8s-behind-cgnat.markdown

 - Ngrok does not

 #### **FINAL VERDICT**
 For my use case, I would prefer to stay free tier and I also want CNAME support, so I'm going to choose **CloudFlare Tunnel**.
-The main drawback is that I don't want to transfer my domain there as I like having it in AWS Route 53, but that's the sacrifice I have to make.
-The other drawback is I don't get to have end-to-end TLS encryption.
+I'll have to delegate my Route 53 domain to CloudFlare.
+CloudFlare does support "partial cname" (use CloudFlare while maintaining primary and authoritative DNS provider), but this is a paid feature like with Ngrok.
+The other drawback with using CloudFlare is that I don't get to have end-to-end TLS encryption.
 That being said, I might not stay with the CloudFlare solution so I'm going to lay out **both options** in this post.

 **Option A)** Ngrok with self-managed TLS cert via Let's Encrypt to achieve end-to-end TLS encryption